Mihara/lotw-trust/README.md

     go install github.com/Mihara/lotw-trust@latest

-It was written with go 1.20.5 and I currently don't know what's the minimum version requirement.
+The minimum required version of Go is set to be 1.21, though it could conceivably be compiled by 1.18 or later.
 Binaries for a number of platforms are provided in the releases section. `build.sh` will cross-compile binaries for all supported platforms.

 See `testcases` and `test.sh` for simple test cases and a faux-LoTW certification tree structure to play with.